kubernetes-sigs/external-dns/docs/annotations/annotations.md

 Specifies the domain for the resource's DNS records.

+For `Pods`, uses the `Pod`'s `Status.PodIP`, unless they are `hostNetwork: true` in which case the NodeExternalIP is used for IPv4 and NodeInternalIP for IPv6.

 ## external-dns.alpha.kubernetes.io/ingress-hostname-source

 Specifies where to get the domain for an `Ingress` resource.